 Many countries bid citizenship or residency programs for foreign nationals in exchange for investment or property purchase.
-With few other options, Syrians who can afford these citizenship-by-investment programs – most of which have very high price tags ranging from the hundreds of thousands of dollars to millions –are being drawn to them as the instability in their homelands continues.
+With few other options, Syrians who can afford these citizenship-by-investment programs – most of which have very high price tags ranging from the hundreds of thousands of dollars to millions –are being drawn to them as the instability in their homeland continues.

 One Syrian, who recently secured second citizenship, is Yaser Akkad, a 45-year-old Syrian native whose business suffers a lot because he couldn’t travel as much as his business might require.
 Mr Akkad established an information technology firm in Jeddah, Kingdom of Saudi Arabia.